aymara/lima/lima_linguisticprocessing/src/linguisticProcessing/core/SpecificEntities/Overview_RuledBasedRecognizerAndNER.md

 Some details about Constraints and their arguments
 ---------------------------------------------------
 We have seen where are created Constraint objects.
-During compilation process, RuleString constructor call RuleString::treatConstraints which call RuleString::addConstraint, which call Constraint constructor and add typed Constraint object (addAction, addUnaryConstraint, addBinaryConstraint..) and at least, call Automaton insertConstraint.
+During compilation process, RuleString constructor call RuleString::treatConstraints which call RuleString::addConstraint, which call Constraint constructor and add typed Constraint object (addAction, addUnaryConstraint, addBinaryConstraint..) and at least, call Automaton::insertConstraint.

 We want to look at some details about management of arguments for these Constraints.

 Let's have the folowing rule:

     @Firstname: : (@particule?
 T_Amh){1-2}:PERSON:
+    +AddEntityFeature(right.1.1,"lastname")
+    +AppendEntityFeature(right.1.2,"lastname")

+The AddEntityFeature constraint will use values of vertices right.1.1 to set value of lastname property of the created named entity.<p>
+The AppendEntityFeature constraint will use values of vertices right.1.2 to be concatenated to value of lastname property of the created named entity.<p>
+During first phase of building of the ruleString object, we got:

+  Augustin::(((de|le){0-1} T_Amh){1-2}:PERSON:+AddEntityFeature(right.1.1,"lastname")+AddEntityFeature(right.1.2,"lastname")

+all Constraints are rejected at the end of the rule definition, as in the source file.<p>
+Rule::treatConstraints consists in placing the constraints in the right place (near the elements which concerns the constraint)<p>
+for this purpose, it reads each constraints one at a time and decode the arguments<p>
+Suppose that constraint has only one argument as in the example, for exemple "right.1.2"<p>
+The first part reference which part of the rule is concerns, the right automaton , so Automaton::addConstraint is called on the right part which is ((de|le){0-1} T_Amh){1-2}<p>

+Then, from left to right, the index is decoded.<p>
+Next numbering element is 1, which means first element in automaton, so Automaton::addConstraint is called on the first part which is (de|le){0-1} T\_Amh<p>
+Next numbering element is 2, which means second element in sub automaton, so Automaton::addConstraint is called on the scond part which is T\_Amh<p>
+Now we have found the right place, the constraint is append to the rule element.
+T\_Amh+AddEntityFeature(right.1.2,"lastname")<p>
+After call the rule has been transformed in<p>
+  "Augustin::(((de|le)+4294967295/5/AddEntityFeature/lastname{0-1} T_Amh+4294967295/5/AddEntityFeature/lastname){1-2}):PERSON:"
+Which means:<p>
+  "Augustin::(((de|le)+noIndex/TEST/AddEntityFeature/lastname{0-1} T_Amh+noIndex/TEST/AddEntityFeature/lastname){1-2}):PERSON:"

+Let's have the folowing rule:

+    @Firstname: : (@particule?
+T\_Amh){1-2}:PERSON:
-    +AddEntityFeature(right.1.1, right1.2,"lastname")
+    +AddEntityFeature(right.1.1, right.1.2,"lastname")

-The AddEntityFeature contraint will use values of vertices from right.1.1 to right1.2 to compute value of lastname property of the created named entity.
+The AddEntityFeature constraint will use values of set of vertices from right.1.1 to right.1.2 to set value of lastname property of the created named entity.<p>

+addConstraint(constraintIndex: 0 constraintName: AddEntityFeature storeAction: 1 )
+addConstraint(constraintIndex: 0 constraintName: AddEntityFeature compareAction: 2 )

+After call the rule has been transformed in<p>
+"Augustin::(((de|le)+0/1/AddEntityFeature/lastname{0-1} T_Amh+0/2/AddEntityFeature/lastname){1-2}):PERSON:"
+Which means:
+"Augustin::(((de|le)+0/STORE/AddEntityFeature/lastname{0-1} T_Amh+0/COMPARE/AddEntityFeature/lastname){1-2}):PERSON:"

+...

+The analysis of text "Augustin Cebron de Lisle" will lead to call twice the function AddEntityFeature

 Currently, arguments of constraints are operated this way:
-During compilation process, constraint ar attached to transition.
+During compilation process, constraint are attached to transition.
 When a constraint has two arguments, it is attached to more than one transition.

 ![](images/Autom2WithConstraints.gif?raw=true)